-Establish a range of evidence-based interventions to address barriers to attendance.

-- Monitor the implementation and quality of escalation procedures and seek robust evidence of the escalation procedures that work.

-- Attend or lead attendance reviews in line with escalation procedures.

-- Establish robust escalation procedures which will be initiated before absence becomes a problem by:
+- Establish a range of evidence-based interventions to address barriers to attendance. - Monitor the implementation and quality of escalation procedures and seek robust evidence of the escalation procedures that work. - Attend or lead attendance reviews in line with escalation procedures. - Establish robust escalation procedures which will be initiated before absence becomes a problem by:

 - Sending letters to parents.

+- Having a weekly tutor review.

 - Engaging with LA attendance teams.

 - Using fixed penalty notices.

 - Creating attendance clinics.